 I graduated from The University of Vermont in 2008, eager to find challenging work that would let me contribute to addressing the great challenges of our time - things like climate change, crushing poverty, disease and malnutrition, and ecological collapse.

 The first few years of my career were a winding adventure.
 I built rain barrels and installed insulation to increase home energy efficiency.
 I led backcountry trail crews in US National Parks and ecotourism trips to Latin America.
-I wrote grants and built business plans and did strategic planning for nonprofits.
-I even wound up in Sweden for a year-long graduate program, studying how companies can gain competitive advantage by taking steps toward sustainability and resilience.
+I wrote grants and developed business plans and did strategic planning for small nonprofits.
+I wound up in Sweden for a year-long graduate program, studying how companies can gain competitive advantage by taking steps toward sustainability and resilience.

 In 2011 I was accepted to the Unreasonable Institute, where I had a vision for a company that would build a robust talent infrastructure for the purpose economy.
 Based on that vision, I took the plunge and co-founded ReWork

-Since launching in 2012, ReWork has heard from thousands of professionals and hundreds of hiring managers at organizations across the purpose economy.The insights, strategies, and tactics that I write and speak about have come from the distillation of my experiences, the many conversations that ReWork has had, and years of research into how successful hiring and career-building actually happens.
+Since launching in 2012, ReWork has heard from thousands of professionals and hundreds of hiring managers at organizations across the purpose economy.The insights, strategies, and tactics that I write and speak about have come from the distillation of my experiences, the many conversations that ReWork has had, and years of research into how successful hiring and career-building happens.